kkire245/KCorp-Enterprise-Homelab/02-Active-Directory/domain-controller-setup.md

 # Domain Controller Setup — KCorp-DC01

 **Date:** Late August 2026
+**Stage:** Stage 2 - Active Directory
-**Phase:** Phase 1 — On-Prem AD Foundation **Category:** Active Directory
+**Category:** Active Directory

 ## Goal
 Stand up the first on-premises domain controller for KCorp, establishing the `kcorp.local` domain as the foundation for on-prem AD administration.
-OUs, users, groups, and GPOs in later steps, and eventually hybrid sync to the existing Entra tenant in Phase 2.
+OUs, users, groups, and GPOs in later steps, and eventually hybrid sync to the existing Entra tenant later on.

 ## What I Configured
 - Created a new VM in Hyper-V: **KCorp-DC01**, Generation 2, 4096 MB startup memory, 120GB dynamically expanding virtual hard disk, connected to **Default Switch** for network access.